RafaelBig-BSI/rafaelbig-bsi/README.md

 - 3) Proactivity ✔️
 - 4) Curious ✔️
 - 5) Organization ✔️
-- 6) Criativity and innovation ✔️
+- 6) Criative and innovative ✔️
-- 7) Adaptability ✔️
+- 7) Adaptabile ✔️
 - 8) Good communication ✔️

 ### 🔥 Technologies and Tools ⚙️
 - 🚀 About programming languages, I have knowledge in Java, C# and C++.
 I've already used Spring for web applications with Java and ASP.NET Core for C#, both with MVC architecture pattern.
-- 📝 As said, for front-end technologies, I have knowledge in HTML, CSS, JS and ReactJS library
+- 📝 As I said before, for front-end technologies, I have knowledge in HTML, CSS, JS and ReactJS library
 - 📝 And, for back-end technologies: Java, C#, C++, JavaScript (NodeJS, ExpressJS), SQL
 - ☁️ I've used relational databases like MySQL, PostgreSQL and Microsoft SQL Server.
 MongoDB I used as a non-relational database.
 - ⚙️ Tools I've used: VSCode, Visual Studio 2019, SpringToolSuite4, Postman, Insomnia, NetBeans IDE 8.2, MySQL Workbench, Microsoft SQL Server Management Studio, PgAdmin.